duckduckgo/zeroclickinfo-spice/README.md

 3) If you make html, e.g. by createElement, note d is a global shortcut for document, i.e. d.createElement.

+4) Any functions should exist in your namespace.
+For example, for twitter the namespace is tr, so the main callback would named nrtr and a helper function would be nrtr_helper_function.

+5) The image is automatically right-floated by default.
+To avoid looking bad, use <span> and <div> (if you need line breaks) instead of <p>.
+Also it is good to end with a <span> so the More at X line is on the same line.
+See the twitter project for an example.

-4) Don't use jQuery.
+6) Don't use jQuery.
 We use [YUI2](http://developer.yahoo.com/yui/2/) internally.
 To set styles you can do:

 ```js
 YAHOO.util.Dom.setStyle(obj,'margin-top','5px');